 The impact on patients is significant.
 Following surgery, patients can have large wounds that often take a long time to heal, and also risk developing complications like infection.
 VACs are portable, battery-powered devices that draw fluid away from wounds to assist with the healing process.
 They also decrease pain and the risk of infection.

-The $44,000 grant from the Honda Foundation will enable nine of the oldest VAC’s to be replaced with newer, more versatile units, ensuring the highest standard of post-operative care for patients.
+The $22,000 grant from The Honda Foundation has contributed to nine of the oldest VAC’s being replaced with newer, more versatile units, ensuring the highest standard of post-operative care for patients.

 - Removes excess fluid – This relieves pressure and reduces swelling